limine-bootloader/limine/CONFIG.md

 * `editor_enabled` - If set to `no`, the editor will not be accessible.
   Defaults to `yes` unless a config hash is enrolled.
-Unconditionally disabled when Secure Boot is active.
+Unconditionally disabled when Secure Boot is active and a config hash is enrolled.
 * `editor_highlighting` - If set to `no`, syntax highlighting in the editor will be disabled.
 Defaults to `yes`.
 * `editor_validation` - If set to `no`, the editor will not alert you about